TheAirlineProject/TheAirlineProject_Web/README.md

 TODO list: docs/tap-web.TODO

+Down the road...
+Various dev discussions have led us to looking at a combined web-linux development of the game.
+Development in Python would allow for an easier migration between web and nix desktop (and vice-versa).

+More to come on this

 ####Current dir structure:####

 pages/ - contains PHP helper pages for things like database imports and general use stuff that isn't part of the game (but could be)